Medical College of Soochow University

-Medical College of Suzhou University (苏州大学医学部 (Sūzhōu Dàxué Yīxuébù)) is the medical college of Soochow University.
+Medical College of Soochow University (苏州大学医学部 (Sūzhōu Dàxué Yīxuébù)) is the medical college of Soochow University.
 The college dating back to Nantung Medical Academy founded in 1912 is one of the oldest medical schools in China.
 It was moved to Suzhou in 1957 and renamed Suzhou Medical College (苏州医学院 (Sūzhōu Yīxuéyuàn)), then the college and Soochow University merged into the new Soochow University in 2000.

 The college is well known with three national key disciplines: radiology, haematology and orthopaedics.
 Besides, it also offers courses in biology and agriculture.

 History

 The origin of the college could be traced back to (Private) Nantung Medical Academy (私立南通醫學專門學校) established by Zhang Jian in 1912.
 The academy grew into School of Medicine, (Private) Nantung University later.
 Since the Second Sino-Japanese War broke out, it was moved west to Yuanling, Hunan, then was restored after 1945.
 The school was reorganized as the Northern Jiangsu Medical College during the Adjustment of University Colleges & Departments period, the Nantong Medical College later.

 In August 1957, the main part of the college was moved to Suzhou, while the rest part retained in Nantong was designated as Nantong Branch, Suzhou Medical College, namely Medical School, Nantong University nowadays.

 The college was transferred to the Second Ministry of Machine-Building in 1962.
 Thereafter it founded the Department of Radiology.
 As Cultural Revolution took place in 1966, it was suspended from enrolling until 1972.

 The college transferred to Jiangsu Provincial Government in 1999, then it was incorporated into Soochow University in the next year.